 PSRF works to rebuild Olympia oyster populations and the structured habitat they provide in their developed and persistent assemblages.
 We focus our efforts on 19 priority waterbodies throughout Puget Sound identified in Washington Department of Fish & Wildlife’s (WDFW) updated Olympia oyster Stock Rebuilding Plan.
 Our work with partners on the ground and research conducted in the field and at our conservation hatchery broadly support WDFW’s Olympia oyster recovery efforts.
 Working as partners leads to results.

 Our goal is to re-establish self-sustaining native oyster beds to provide filtration and structured habitat for a diverse community of organisms.

 Pollution, over-harvest and habitat loss caused the numbers of Olys to plummet over the last 70 years.

 The Olympia Oyster was once an icon of Washington state.
-Tasty beyond compare, Olympia oysters keep our estuaries clean as each one filters from 10-40 gallons of water each day.
+Tasty beyond compare, Olympia oysters keep our estuaries clean they filter water.
 One of PSRF's core commitments is to continue to restore Olympia oyster habitat throughout Puget Sound.
 Read more about our 10-year, 100 acre goal.

 To thrive, native oysters propagate in expanses of biogenic habitat commonly referred to as “oyster beds.”